ksingh25/IoT-Platform/Raspberry4/README.md

 `dtparam=spi=off`

-- comment the following lines if they exist to disable video driver and gpio8 use:
+- comment the following lines if they exist to disable video driver (it was present 2 times in the file) and gpio8 use:

 `#dtoverlay=vc4-fkms-v3d`